How Jason Heyward's rebound season could include All-Star selection

 From megabucks hitting bust to All-Star starter in one year?

-Say hey to Jason Heyward, who held his lead for the final starting outfield position in the latest National League All-Star voting update released Monday.
+Say hey to Gold Glove right fielder Jason Heyward, who, in the latest National League All-Star voting update released Monday, held his lead for the final starting outfield spot.

-“It [means I] was doing something right,” the Gold Glove right fielder said of what it would mean to make his second All-Star team the year after his career-worst season (.230, seven homers in 2016).
+What would it mean to make his second All-Star team a year after his worst season — .230 with seven homers in 2016?

+“It [means I] was doing something right,” Heyward said.
 “It was doing something to help the team, something to help the team win.
 If you’re focused on that stuff, then everything else will take care of itself.”

-Reigning MVP Kris Bryant maintained his lead for a starting nod at third base, while the biggest change in the voting since last week was Cubs first baseman Anthony Rizzo knocked out of the top spot at his position by the Nationals’ Ryan Zimmerman.
+Reigning NL MVP Kris Bryant maintained his lead for a starting nod at third base, while the biggest change in the voting since last week was Cubs first baseman Anthony Rizzo knocked out of the top spot at his position by the Washington Nationals’ Ryan Zimmerman.

-Heyward, who spent extra work in the offseason on his swing, has improved closer to his career averages so far this year (.258, five homers, .723 OPS through Sunday) — though clearly getting more of a Cubs World Series bump in voting than for All-Star hitting prowess.
+Heyward, who put in extra work in the offseason on his swing, has improved closer to his career averages this year (.258, five homers, .723 OPS through Sunday) — though he was clearly getting more of a Cubs World Series bump in voting than being recognized for All-Star hitting prowess.

 Heyward, Ben Zobrist and Kyle Schwarber rank 3-4-5 in outfield voting, while catcher Willson Contreras (second), second baseman Javy Baez (second) and shortstop Addison Russell (third) all rank in the top three at their positions.